Sceptre/sceptre/docs/_source/docs/stack_config.rst

 hooks
 ~~~~~
+* Resolvable: No
+* Can be inherited from StackGroup: Yes
+* Inheritance strategy: Overrides parent if set

 A list of arbitrary shell or Python commands or scripts to run.
 Find out more
 in the :doc:`hooks` section.

 notifications
 ~~~~~~~~~~~~~
+* Resolvable: Yes
+* Can be inherited from StackGroup: Yes
+* Inheritance strategy: Overrides parent if set

 List of SNS topic ARNs to publish Stack related events to.
 A maximum of 5 ARNs can be specified per Stack.
 This configuration will be used by the ``create``,